Building Bridges through Music Education

 In 1998, Peter Guy started the Bochabela String Project with 18 children, which now includes over 550 children.
 As the public face of the program, the Bochabela String Orchestra is made up of MSP's best high school and university students, with a repertoire that covers a wide range of music, from baroque to traditional and popular African music.
 The orchestra has made numerous appearances on South African television and at international music festivals, including regular performances in Austria and Belgium.

-Music for Social Change Programs
+Music for Social Change programs

 Since 2002, the Hilti Foundation has supported "Music for Social Change" programs, using music education as a catalyst for positive change in societies and individuals.
 The initiatives offer young people the opportunity to pursue their passion for music and lead a self-determined life.
 Our programs not only provide music education to those who would not normally have access to it; they do much more than just teach music: filling a gap when children do not receive an adequate education, providing meals, supporting families, or even offering psychological support for students who have experienced trauma.
 They are often vital places of community pride and solidarity, where music is the glue that brings people together.